rmhdev/identicon/README.md

 ### Create your own Identicons

 Take a look at `src/Identicon/Type/`.
-If you want to create a new Identicon type, add a new folder and extend the `AbstractIdenticon` class.
+If you want to create a new Identicon type, extend the `AbstractIdenticon` class.
 For example:

 ```php
 <?php